 Chrome oxide or Cr2O3 is a common studio material that can help produce beautiful colors in the kiln.
 But it can be quite challenging to perfect.
-So, in the November 2012 Technofile department in Ceramics Monthly, John Britt, one of our expert glaze guys, gives the low down on how to get chrome right.
+So, in the Technofile department in Ceramics Monthly archive, John Britt, one of our expert glaze guys, gives the low down on how to get chrome right.

 Chrome produces a wide range of greens, from a transparent glossy lime green to the more iconic, opaque, satin kelly green.
 The strong green color can often be modified by very small amounts of other oxides, like cobalt oxide, copper oxide, iron oxide, manganese dioxide, rutile, tin oxide, etc. In addition to green, chrome oxide also produces gray, brown, red, pink, and orange colors.
 It is also used in black glazes and stains to give a strong, true black color.

 Chrome oxide comes to potters as a bright green powder derived from iron chromate.
 It is a very powerful colorant - even 0.1% can give a green color.
 Chrome is unaffected by oxidation and reduction but sometimes glazes that use chrome oxide appear to be affected by reduction because they also contain other oxides to influence their color and those are affected by reduction (like tin oxide, copper oxide, etc.)